JULIELab/hellrich_latech2016/README.md

-# latech2016
-Experimental scripts for Johannes Hellrich & Udo Hahn (2016): An Assessment of Experimental Protocols for Tracing Changes in Word Semantics Relative to Accuracy and Reliability.
+Scripts for Johannes Hellrich & Udo Hahn (2016): An Assessment of Experimental Protocols for Tracing Changes in Word Semantics Relative to Accuracy and Reliability.
 LaTeCH @ ACL 2016. http://aclweb.org/anthology/W/W16/W16-2114.pdf

 Please also note the experiments conducted for follow up papers: https://github.com/JULIELab/coling2016 and https://github.com/JULIELab/dh2016